Approximation of Splines in Wasserstein Spaces: Generative texture synthesis based on spline interpolation of feature distributions

 \section{Generative texture synthesis based on spline interpolation of feature distributions}

 The flexibility of our model will be tested in this section to generate spline interpolations in the space of textures.
 Recently, Houdard \etal \cite{Ho20} proposed GOTEX, a generative model for texture synthesis from a single sample image.
 There, the parameters of the generator are chosen such that the distribution of features extracted from the generated textures is close in Wasserstein distance to the corresponding empirical feature distribution for the given sample image.
-In what follows, we shall outline in greater detail how we leverage our spline interpolation model within the GOTEX framework.
+In what follows, we shall outline how we leverage our spline interpolation model within the GOTEX framework.
+To this end, we proceed as follows: \begin{itemize} \item[-] First, for a vector of feature maps, we compute empirical feature distributions $\overline\nu_i \in \Prob(\R^d)$ for all input images $\overline{u}_i$ at times $t_i$ for $i=1,\ldots,I$ and some $d\in \N$. \item[-] Next, we use the discrete spline approach presented in the preceeding sections to compute a discrete spline interpolation $(\nu_k^K)_{k=0,\ldots,K}$ for prescribed distributions $\overline{\nu}_i$ at times $k_i = \overline{t}_i K$ for $k_i \in \{0,\ldots, K\}$. \item[-] Finally, in a post processing, we train a generative texture model to obtain image representations $u_k = g_{\theta_k}(z)$ for the computed probability distributions $\nu_k^K$, where $\theta_k$ is a set of optimal parameters of a generative neural network $g_{\theta_k}$ applied to a sample $z$ of a regular distribution. \end{itemize} \paragraph{\textit{Extracting empirical feature distributions.}} Let $I\geq 2$ be fixed, and consider a vector $F=(F_m)_{m=1,\ldots, M}$ of $d$-dimensional local feature maps $F_m:\R^N\rightarrow\R^d$ defined on images with $N$ pixels.
+Each component $F_m$ operates on small pixel neighbourhoods (patches).
+Given the images $\overline{u}_i$, $i=1,\ldots,I$ to be spline interpolated the associated empirical feature distributions are